Enhancing breast cancer knowledge and clinical skills of healthcare providers in Misrata, Libya

 In collaboration with IARC and the Department of Health Libya, the project team successfully recruited and trained 46 healthcare professionals, surpassing the initial target of 40.
 Over five training sessions, participants were introduced to breast cancer awareness, the importance of early detection, and hands-on CBE techniques using breast models.

 The team also ran two breast cancer clinics, inviting the local population to be screened at the hospital.
 These clinics allowed the group of trained healthcare professionals the opportunity to practice the skills they learned by performing CBE on 98 women.
-Following these screenings, 56 women who presented breast abnormalities were guided to further confirm diagnosis via mammography and ultrasound, no women were found to require treatment.
+Following these screenings, 56 women who presented with breast abnormalities were guided to further confirm diagnosis via mammography and ultrasound, with no women found to require treatment.

 In parallel, an informational campaign was also carried out and 3,750 women were reached through online information.
 As well as disseminating important information via social media, the team shared information via the radio to inform the population on breast health, although unfortunately, numbers reached are not available.